Robothy/local-s3/README.md

 ```

-#### Run LocalS3 in Persistent mode
+#### Run LocalS3 in Persistence mode

-When a data directory is specified, LocalS3 tries to load data from and store all data in the path.
+When a data directory is specified, LocalS3 tries to load data from and store all data into the path.

 ```java